mheily/jobd/README.md

 ## Status

-relaunchd is primarily developed on FreeBSD, but it compiles under Linux and should work there as well.
+relaunchd is primarily developed for FreeBSD and Linux.

 The core functionality is working:
 * loading and unloading jobs with launchctl